idealparable/BibleQ/DidLazarusWriteJohn.md

   This one is essentially Backwards Statistics, but Backwards Statistics has a slightly different emphasis that's more relevant to why overgeneralization is wrong and shows that the specific type of use of it is actually self-refuting.

-  Overgeneralization can be plausible evidentially as a likelihood argument, but is fallacious if it's treated as a guarantee, and even likelihood arguments can push to far.
+  Overgeneralization can be plausible evidentially as a likelihood argument, but is fallacious if it's treated as a guarantee, and even likelihood arguments can push too far.

   The reason I like to have a specific term for the self-refuting type of overgeneralization is that if you just reply to the use of the self-refuting type with "that's an overgeneralization," people will emotionally (often) assume it's a weak response to a strong argument they made, while acknowledging that their argument isn't absolutely proven.